radiant-rstats/radiant.data/inst/app/tools/help/manage.md

 ### Save data

-As mentioned above, the most convenient way to get data in and out of Radiant is to use the R-data format (rda or rds).
-Choose `rda` (or `rds`) from the `Save data to type` dropdown and click the `Save` button to save the selected dataset to file.
+As mentioned above, the most convenient way to get data in and out of Radiant is to use the R-data format (rds or rda).
+Choose `rds` (or `rda`) from the `Save data to type` dropdown and click the `Save` button to save the selected dataset to file.

 Again, it is good practice to add a description of the data and variables to each file you use.
 To add a description for your own data click the 'Add/edit data description' check-box, add text to the text-input window shown in
 <a href="http://rmarkdown.rstudio.com/authoring_pandoc_markdown.html" target="_blank">markdown</a> format, and then click the `Update description` button.
-When you save the data as an rda (or rds) file the description you created (or edited) will automatically be added to the file as an `attribute`.
+When you save the data as an rds (or rda) file the description you created (or edited) will automatically be added to the file as an `attribute`.

 Getting data from Radiant into a spreadsheet can be achieved in two ways.
 First, you can save data in csv format and load the file into the spreadsheet (i.e., choose `csv` from the `Save data to type` dropdown and click the `Save` button).
 Alternatively, you can copy the data from Radiant into the clipboard by choosing `clipboard` from the dropdown and clicking the `Copy` button, open the spreadsheet, and paste the data from Radiant using CTRL-V (or CMD-V on mac).